The 6 Best Neck Stretchers for Pain Relief and Posture Fix

 the original neck hammock

-Neck Hammocks have gained popularity in recent years, probably because they are really simple to use, they work (if you know how to use them), and are relatively low cost.
+Neck Hammocks have gained popularity in recent years, probably because they are simple to use, they work (if you know how to use them), and are relatively low cost.

 The neck hammock creates neck traction by pulling your head away from your shoulders.